Ludhiana district: History

 During the reign of Maharaja Ranjit Singh, Ludhiana became an important British cantonment.
 Initially, in 1805, Ranjit Singh occupied Ludhiana.
-However, in 1809, the British decided to curb his advance eastward and sent troops to confront him.
-Ranjit Singh was forced to sign the treaty of 'perpetual friendship' with the British, which confined his activities to the right bank of the Sutlej.
+He then granted Ludhiana along with 54 villages to his maternal uncle, Raja Bhag Singh of Jind.
+Later, Raja Bhag Singh chose the British over Ranjit Singh and handed over Ludhiana to them for the establishment of a cantonment, on a monthly rent.
+However, Ranjit Singh was forced to sign the treaty of 'perpetual friendship' with the British, which confined his activities to the right bank of the Sutlej.
 British troops were permanently stationed in Ludhiana and the Cis-Sutlej states came under British protection.
+Those villages of the Jind ruler were annexed by the British in 1834, after the Raja died without a direct heir.
+Ludhiana district was annexed by the British from its former Sikh rulers after the First Anglo-Sikh War of 1845–1846.

+Until 1947, during the British era, the district was initially part of the Cis-Sutlej Division and was later included in the Jullundur Division.
+It comprised the tehsils of Ludhiana, Jagraon, and Samrala, while the Payal area was part of Patiala State & Lohat Baddi areas were part of Nabha State.

-According to the 1901 census, Hindus numbered 269,076, or 40% of the total; Muslims, 235,937, or 35%; and Sikhs, 164,919, or 24%.
-In 1947 due to violence and strife between the communities, most of the Muslim population left for Pakistan.
+According to the 1901 census, Hindus numbered 269,076, or 40% of the total; Muslims, 235,937, or 35%; and Sikhs, 164,919, or 24%.; by 1941, Hindus numbered 171,715 (20.98%), Muslims were 302,482 (36.95%), and Sikhs totalled 341,175 (41.68%) of the population.
+The majority of the Muslim population in the district migrated to Pakistan during the communal violence following the Partition of India in 1947.
+In turn, the district received 137,185 Sikh and Hindu refugees who migrated from the opposite side (present-day Pakistan) after facing similar violence and displacement.

 Geography

 Ludhiana is a centrally located city of Punjab, which is on the Grand Trunk Road from Delhi to Amritsar at latitude 30.55 North and longitude 75.54 East in Northern India.

 Ludhiana is the most centrally located district in the Malwa region of the state of Punjab.
 For administrative purposes, it has been placed in the Patiala Division.
 It lies between north latitude 30°-34' and 31°-01' and east longitude 75°-18' and 76°-20'.

 It is bounded on the north by the Satluj River, which separates it from Jalandhar district.
 The river forms its northern boundary with Hoshiarpur district.
 On other sides it shares common boundaries with Rupnagar district in the east, Moga district in the west, and Barnala, Sangrur and Patiala districts in the south and southeast, respectively.